decretist/Dissertation/Chapter2/chapter2.markdown

 that contains such rules or norms.
 After the official recognition of Christianity by Constantine in 313, the Church had a greater need for an agreed-upon set of rules.
-Such rules were provided by the canons of provincial and ecumenical councils, and somewhat later by papal decretals.
+Such rules were provided by the canons of provincial and ecumenical councils, and, somewhat later, by papal decretals.

 Gratian defines canons as either *decreta Pontificum* ("decrees of